-The owners of this home are from Iceland.
-Prior to the interior renovation, we traveled to Rekjavik to see the apartment that they had renovated.
-It is located in the topmost floor of one of the tallest buildings in town, overlooking the harbor.
-The owners wanted us to get a sense of Icelandic (and European) construction methods and aesthetics.
-The intent of the owners for the Cambridge renovation was to create a minimalist, euro look in keeping with their preferred style.
+Prior to this interior renovation, we traveled to Rekjavik to see an apartment that they had renovated in order to get a sense of Icelandic (and European) construction methods and aesthetics.
 For the design, they hired Bjorn Skaptason of Atelier Architecture in Rekjavik.
 Bjorn had also designed their home in Iceland.

-The owners also have some relatives who are master carpenters in Iceland.
-Their names are Gusti, Noni and Sami.
+The owners also have some relatives who are master carpenters in Iceland, named Gusti, Noni and Sami.
 We worked together with these outstanding fellows to co-supervise and perform the work.
 It could not have worked out more perfectly.
 The next highest priority for the owners after quality and aesthetics was schedule.
 The owners wanted to get this entire project done in eight months.
 Normally we would have budgeted at least twelve months for a job of this scope.

 An important component to this project was that the owners wanted a smart home.
 The house has radiant heat throughout, and a Crestron system was installed to control lighting, heating and cooling, media, security, and hidden blinds.
 The blinds are completely invisible and built into the heads of the windows.
 This is a system S + H designed on-site.

 S + H Construction and our friends from Iceland completed this project in the eight months required.
-It has proved to be well built and durable and the family have been growing and enjoying the home for over nine years.
+It has proven to be well-built and durable, and the family has been growing and enjoying the home for over nine years.